elastic/ecs/CONTRIBUTING.md

 For these reasons, we need a process and guidelines for contributing to these data schemas during this period that allows us to avoid breaking changes.

+### ECS releases during the donation to OpenTelemetry
+Historically, ECS has shipped a new version with every minor release of the Elastic stack.
+While the schema is effectively frozen during the Otel donation period, this approach has been halted.

+Moving forward, we will release ECS at the team's discretion as new material changes to the schema are adopted.

+While the decision to release will be discretionary, any release will still coincide with a minor Elastic stack release;
+however, not every minor version will warrant a new release of the stack.

 ### How to contribute during OTel donation of ECS